South-central China, China: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C and I. Ensure that you pick the right type.
-The vast majority of adapters for sale now are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A, C and I. Be careful to get the correct kind.
+Most adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most places.

 July

-July for South-central China is really hot and somewhat rainy.
+July for South-central China can be sweltering and somewhat rainy.
 Temperatures average in the low 90s F (low 30s C) during the day.
 It rains about half of the time.

 What to wear/what to pack: